Zerodistraction-max/Dog-bread-analyser/README.md

 ---

-**This project leverages this dataset to demonstrate end-to-end breed prediction using deep learning.**
+**This project leverages this dataset to demonstrate end-to-end breed prediction using transfer learning.**